 “Ah, man, this is so boring!”

 Raena dropped back in the enormous bed, staring at the baldachin that hung over her head.
-Thin layers of semi-transparent white fabric embraced the four-poster bed from all sides, supposedly to give the loving couple some privacy.
+Thin layers of semi-transparent white fabric hung the four-poster bed from all sides, supposedly to give the loving couple some privacy.
 Or maybe it was just to create an atmosphere for their first night together since it really didn’t do much in terms of concealing anything.

 It had been four hours since they had escorted her to the bridal chamber.
 She was instructed to wait for her husband in her ceremonial gown since, according to their traditions, he was supposed to be the first person to take her wedding veil off and gaze upon her face.
 He hadn’t shown up, of course, not that she expected him to.

 A knock echoed through the room, and Raena sat up with a sigh.
 Grabbing the veil lying next to her on the bed, she threw it over her head, no longer caring that it tilted to the side.
 Every half an hour, they would check on her to make certain she wasn’t asleep, then they would leave her alone again.
 And every time, they said the same thing:

 “Your Highness, please be patient.
 His Highness will come soon.”